Q: What are the basic criteria for admission to the Division of Psychology doctoral progam?

 A: Yes.
 We are a mentor-based program, and therefore your application will be reviewed by the primary mentors of our research labs.
 As such, you must identify at least one mentor that has research interests similar to your interests and experiences.
 The application provides an opportunity for you to state your preferences and demonstrate how well you “fit” with the interests of our primary mentors.
 Please make certain that the primary mentor you select fits with the Research Emphasis that you indicated.

 A: Yes.
 Please also identify the Clinical Emphasis(es) for which you are most interested in receiving training.
 We recommend identifying and discussing your interest in receiving training in a specific clinical emphasis(es) in your Clinical Statement.
 Please note that there may be some flexibility in deciding your Clinical Emphasis, so you may indicate more than one if you are uncertain at the time of the application.

 Q: How many students are accepted into your program each year?

 A: We will accept eight (8) students next year.
-We received ~360 applicants last year (two percent acceptance rate).
+We received 200-300 applicants per year (two-three percent acceptance rate).

 Q: Does your department offer scholarships?